 Ms. Kulprasertrat also opined that K.H., who had adjusted well and began to bond with A.T., would be at risk of traumatic harm if removed from A.T.'s care.
 K.H. had already been through several placement transitions, and each one negatively impacted her mental health because she was never sure if her living arrangement was permanent.
 Ms. Kulprasertrat testified that even K.H. moving to live with S.C., a relative with whom she had been placed previously, would be difficult because it would be another jarring transition.
-Therefore, the Department supported the termination of Mother's parental rights, as it would give the children "the stability and permanency that they deserve,"
+Therefore, the Department supported the termination of Mother's parental rights, as it would give the children "the stability and permanency that they deserve," especially because Mother had made no progress toward alleviating the issues that caused

-&lt;sup>13 During the hearing, Ms. Kulprasertrat received the full written ICPC report approving S.C. as a placement resource.
+13 During the hearing, Ms. Kulprasertrat received the full written ICPC report approving S.C. as a placement resource.
 After reviewing it, Ms. Kulprasertrat nonetheless maintained her position that the children would not be safe with S.C.